vuesion/vuesion/docs/guide/config.md

 # AppConfig and RuntimeConfig

-You will probably come into a situation where you have to change the behavior of our app depending on your deployment stage _(e.g. you want to have a different API endpoint in development than in production)_.
+You will probably come into a situation where you have to change the behavior of our app depending on the deployment stage _(e.g. you want to have a different API endpoint in development than in production)_.

 ## AppConfig for different Environments